holmdk/IrradianceNet/README.md

 4. You should now have all the data required to run inference.

 __\*Note__ the raw dataset size is multiple terabytes so there is a high probability you will run our of memory if you run this script for a large portion of the dataset.
 __\*\*Note__ there are many ways to derive clear sky irradiance, which is the component needed to convert CAL to SIS.
-Here, I have attached for the period 2016-05-01 to 2016-05-05 using Ineiched Clear Sky model.
+Here, I have attached for the period 2016-05-01 to 2016-05-05 using Ineichen Clear Sky model.
 If you want more clear-sky data this should be trivial using the popular [pvlib library](https://pvlib-python.readthedocs.io/en/stable/).

 ### 2.3 Pre-trained model
 We are supplying a pre-trained model specifically optimized for 2-step ahead prediction (1-hour), but the model can still be used for longer time horizons by setting n to be the number of future frames you want to predict using the flag `n_future_frames=n`.
 If you are interested in models optimized for more time steps let me know (up to 8 future frames).